 Do I have to join the plan?

 Yes.
-All Regular Force members must join the plan.
+Once you meet the criteria, you must join the plan.
 Pension contributions will start to be deducted from your pay automatically when you join.

 How are the Canadian Armed Forces pension plans governed?